f-kurdan/Blog/README.md

-This is a blog website that I am developing from scratch.
+This is a blog website that I am developing from scratch using ASP.NET Core.
 At the moment, the blog has not been completed yet.